constructorlabs/react-cinema/README.md

 + CSS
 + Classnames
 + Flex-box
++ Webpack

 ## Stages of development
 + Set up API and read the **Open Movie Database API** documentation
 + Created functionality for the initial search query
 + Created smart pagination, with scrolling to see all results
 + Retrieved the data for selected movie
-+ Used React to display the poster image, year, IMDB rating, director, description etc...
++ Used React to display the poster image, year, IMDB rating, director and description
 + Used CSS to style the UI

 ## Features
 + Responsive search preview - results are updated each time a letter is entered and shown below the search box
 + Smart pagination allows users to quickly navigate all pages of the search results
 + Form validation gives the user feedback and details of results:
 > + if the search input is more or less than 3 letters
 > + if the search input has returned a valid result or not
 > + How many results and pages of results have been found

-## Problems and errors to be fixed
+## Desired features with more time
 + Improve the desktop view for better responsiveness

-## Desired features with more time
 + Allow users to mark movies as favourites and use localStorage to save the favourites into a sortable list
 + Added a featured movies section
 + Include infinate scrolling with the initial results